Adamdad/rational_kat_cu/README.md

 # CUDA Rational Function for Kolmogorov–Arnold Transformer (KAT)

 This CUDA C++ extension facilitates the use of group rational functions in Kolmogorov–Arnold Transformers (KAT).
+It support the training and inference of https://github.com/Adamdad/kat.

 # Installation
 To install the extension, follow these steps: